AndrewJBateman/ionic-angular-news/README.md

 ## Status & To-do list

-* Status: working basic API news app.
+* Status: Not working.
+Compiles but code incomplete.

-* To-do: Add a lot more detail/styling to front page.
+* To-do: Fix code.
+Change tabs to new system.
+Add a lot more detail/styling to front page.

 ## Inspiration